 When someone has a genetic disorder that causes homocystinuria, their body cannot properly process methionine or homocysteine—two amino acids that the body needs.
 This can cause homocysteine in the blood to build up to dangerous levels.

-CYSTADANE provides the body with an alternate biochemical pathway, or a different way to help convert homocysteine back to methionine.
+CYSTADANE provides the body with a different way to help convert homocysteine back to methionine.
 This lowers the level of homocysteine in the blood.
-CYSTADANE has been shown to be effective in treating the 3 types of homocystinuria.
+CYSTADANE has been shown to be effective in treating the 3 types of genetic disorders that cause homocystinuria:

-CYSTADANE may worsen high methionine levels in people who have CBS deficiency, possibly causing fluid to build up in the brain.
-Therefore, doctors will monitor blood methionine levels of people with CBS deficiency while they are taking CYSTADANE.
+CYSTADANE may worsen high methionine levels in people who have CBS deficiency (classical homocystinuria), possibly causing fluid to build up in the brain.
+Therefore, doctors will monitor blood methionine levels of people with classical homocystinuria while they are taking CYSTADANE.
 This will help ensure that methionine levels stay in the appropriate range.

 The most common side effects of CYSTADANE therapy are nausea and gastrointestinal (GI) distress, based on a survey of doctors.

 For safety information, click here.

-Always take CYSTADANE as prescribed by your doctor.
+CYSTADANE should only be taken as directed by your doctor.